 Article: Santosh Dhakal from AH Jackson & CO Chartered Accountants

-1. What are the factors to be consider for Choosing Mortgages.
+1. What are the factors to be considered for Choosing Mortgages.

 When choosing a home loan, it’s important to work out the features you need from your loan and how much it will cost you in fees.
-Generally following factors are to be considered on deciding the type of loan:
+Generally, the following factors are to be considered on deciding the type of loan:

 - Interest Rate;